anon-cscw2018-author1/bots-paper-repo/README.md

 # bots-paper-repo
 Anonymous repo for a paper in submission to CSCW 2018.
+Note that an updated anonymous repository is [here](https://github.com/anon-cscw2018-author1/bots-paper-repo-binder), containing updates we have made post-submission, including: bug fixes, April 2017 datasets, a reorganized structure, better documentation, and Docker/mybinder support so you can run the repo in a free Jupyter notebook server in your browser.

 ## Requirements
 Python >=3.3, with the packages: